 - Once the brussels sprouts have cooked for a total of 12-15 minutes in the skillet and are browned and crispy, add miso vinaigrette dressing to the skillet to quickly caramelize the brussels sprouts in the sauce, before removing them from the skillet.
 Adding the sauce at the ends, once the brussels sprouts are already crispy, means you'll get all of the great flavor without making the sprouts soggy!

 - Note: if you don't have the ingredients to make the miso vinaigrette at home, but still want to make these brussels sprouts, never fear!
-You can make a simpler sauce with 2 tbsp tamari (gluten free soy sauce), 1 tbsp rice vinegar, ½ tsp honey or maple syrup and ½ tsp ground chili paste or sriracha.
+You can make a simpler sauce with 2 tablespoon tamari (gluten free soy sauce), 1 tablespoon rice vinegar, ½ teaspoon honey or maple syrup and ½ teaspoon ground chili paste or sriracha.
 Simply whisk all of the ingredients together in a small bowl and add to the skillet with the brussels sprouts in place of the miso vinaigrette.

 What else can you add to the bowls?